How to Lock Your Suffolk Latch

 Door Bolts

-Door bolts are a versatile solution and can be fitted anywhere on a door, either above or below a latch.
-Hand forged bolts co-ordinate well with the rustic design of a Suffolk Latch.
-Choose from traditional Shepherd's Crook and Fishtail designs available in black beeswax and pewter.
+Door bolts offer a flexible solution and can be installed almost anywhere on the door, either above or below the latch.
+Hand-forged bolts complement the traditional appearance of Suffolk latches and are available in classic Shepherd's Crook and Fishtail designs, finished in Black Beeswax or Pewter.

 Shepherds Crook Door Bolts, Black Beeswax